Linear Code Equivalence via Pl\"ucker Coordinates: Pl ucker Coordinates and the Diagonal Action

 On the other hand, consider $\iota(\lambda \star V)$.
 To compute it, let $\bm A$ be a matrix whose rows form a basis of $V$.
 Then define the matrix \( \tilde {\bm A} \) whose \( i \)-th column is obtained by scaling the \( i \)-th column of \( \bm A \) by \( \lambda_i \).
 The rows of $\tilde {\bm A}$ form a basis of $\lambda \star V$.
 By definition, the $I$-th coordinate $p_I(\lambda \star V)$ of $\iota(\lambda \star V)$ is the determinant of $\tilde {\bm A}_I$, the $k\times k$ submatrix of $\tilde {\bm A}$ indexed by the set $I$.
 This is exactly $\left( \prod_{i\in I}\lambda_i\right) p_I(V)$, and hence $\lambda \tilde\star \iota(V)=\iota(\lambda \star V)$. \end{proof}

 We aim to define non-trivial invariants of the orbit, that is, non-constant elements of the field of rational invariants $\mathbb{K}\left(\mathrm{Gr}(k,n)\right)^{\dia_n}$.
-As shown in \Cref{sec-introduction}, each invariant gives a polynomial equation; for this reason we are interested in finding the algebraically independent ones, i.e. the generators of the field $\mathbb{K}\left(\mathrm{Gr}(k,n)\right)^{\dia_n}$.
+As shown in \Cref{sec-introduction}, each invariant leads a polynomial equation for an algebraic model for LCE; for this reason we are interested in finding the algebraically independent ones, i.e. the generators of the field $\mathbb{K}\left(\mathrm{Gr}(k,n)\right)^{\dia_n}$.
 The minimal number of such generators is given by the transcendence degree of the field $\mathbb{K}\left(\mathrm{Gr}(k,n)\right)^{\dia_n}$ over $\K$.
-For general finite groups, a minimal set of generators can be computed explicitly as shown in \cite[Chapt.~2]{sturmfels2008algorithms}.
+In general, for finite groups a minimal set of generators can be computed explicitly as shown in \cite[Chapt.~2]{sturmfels2008algorithms}.
 However, this could be infeasible in practice, as it involves the computation of Gr\"obner bases and Reynolds operators.
-Moreover, for large groups as $\dia_n$, even the computation of the Reynolds operator \cite[Sect.~2.1]{sturmfels2008algorithms} is not doable.
+Moreover, since the computation of the Reynolds operator \cite[Sect.~2.1]{sturmfels2008algorithms} has a cost which is linear in the cardinality of the group, it is not doable for groups like $\dia_n$.